-Accordingly, in light of Evidence A No. 1 (1), Evidence A No. 2 (1), Evidence A No. 3 (1), and Evidence A No. 1 (2), as for the project specifications of Evidence A No. 1 (3) or the like, it can be guessed that the original thereof was disclosed publicly to be freely browsed and that a copy thereof could be issued in response to a request from the public without delay.
-It can be guessed that in this situation the original could be copied in response to a request from the public.
-Therefore, it can be said that Evidence A No. 1 (3) or the like could be a publication distributed on March 22, 1989 after at least the specifications are submitted to the state building department, or before the filing date of the patent (April 20, 1994).
+Accordingly, in light of Evidence A No. 1-1, Evidence A No. 2-1, Evidence A No. 3-1, and Evidence A No. 1-2, as for the project specifications of Evidence A No. 1-3 or the like, it can be guessed that the original thereof was disclosed publicly to be freely browsed and that a copy thereof could be issued in response to a request from the public without delay.
+It can be guessed that the original could be copied in response to a request from the public in this situation.
+Therefore, it can be said that Evidence A No. 1-3 or the like could be a publication distributed on March 22, 1989 after at least the specifications were submitted to the state building department, or before the filing date of the patent (April 20, 1994).